Ways to Transform Urban Areas to More Sustainable and Vibrant Future

 On the other hand, the phenomenon of continuous Urbanization also triggers enormous threats to the environment.
 We put too much strain on the environment and mainly contribute towards its deterioration by polluting it in numerous ways.
 Therefore, we observe unexpected flooding, heatwaves, pandemics, and unpredictable weather conditions in urban centers.

 Authorities, governments, nations, and global thinkers are trying to cope with all these challenges because if things stay the same, the future picture of the world will be very dark.
+Take former U.S. congressman Steve Rothman, for example, who managed to save the last 8,400 acres of undeveloped land in the New Jersey Meadowlands during his time in Congress.
+You can read more about Steve Rothman here.
 Nevertheless, the general public is also responsible for eradicating these issues through their acts and way of living.

 Path to a Sustainable Future: